bravetechnologycoop/BraveButtons/README.md

 1. run `npx eslint .`

+# How to set up a local heartbeat dev environment

+1. cd into the `heartbeat` directory

+1. copy `template.brave_config.json` to `brave_config.json` and fill out variables
+appropriates for your local environment

+1. run 'npm install'

+1. run 'node server.js'

+1. to see the dashboard, go to http://localhost:8000/dashboard

 # How to set up a generic Raspberry Pi environment (for a Brave Hub or the pairing tool):

 1. use Balena Etcher to flash the SD card with Raspbian Buster